 Equine Standing CT: Clinical Applications in Diagnosing Common Head and Cervical Pathology

 Advances in standing computed tomography (CT) have significantly expanded diagnostic capability in equine practice.
 The Equina® standing CT system provides high resolution, multiplanar, three-dimensional visualization of osseous and soft tissue structures of the head and cervical region under sedation.
-This reduces anesthetic risk and improves diagnostic accuracy across a wide range of pathology.
+This reduces anesthetic risk and improves diagnostic accuracy across a wide range of pathologies.
 Recent developments, including a rear mounted headboard that allows consistent access to C6 and C7 and expanded options for imaging under general anesthesia, have further broadened clinical utility.
-The following review summarizes six categories of equine head and neck disease in which standing CT has become central to diagnostic evaluation, with representative cases acquired using the Equina® system.
+The following review summarizes six categories of equine head and neck diseases in which standing CT using the Equine system has made a difference in diagnostic evaluation.

 Skull & Mandibular Fractures